- Duration: 30 minutes - 1 hour.

 Step 3.
 Right-click the old system drive and select "Properties", confirm its disk partition style is MBR or GPT.

 Step 4.
-Locate and right-click the new disk, which will display as "Unknown or Not Initialized", and select "Initialize Disk".
+Locate and right-click the new disk, which will display as "Disk unknown not initialized", and select "Initialize Disk".

 Step 5.
 Select the disk style for the new disk, make sure it's the same as the old system disk - MBR or GPT, and click "OK" to confirm.